THREE IN THE MAGIC CARPET RIDE TRILOGY

 What a shame.
 Judy was a good person, a good mother

 and a good business partner.
-She had worked hard to build the studio
+She worked hard to build the studio

-and deserved credit for the studio's success.
+and deserved much of the credit for the studio's success.
 Despite

 our differences, I felt a deep